prateekb1912/opencv-boilerplate/README.md

 Creates frame windows and handles various keyboard callback events to interact with the VideoCapture Frame.

+In this repo, we have used the following keyboard shortcuts:
+- SPACE key -> Take a screenshot
+- TAB key   -> Start/Stop recording video
+- ESC key   -> QUIT

+You can add a bunch of other key shortcuts in the Cameo class.

 ## How to Use

 Just clone the repo and run the <code>cameo.py</code> script which implements the Window Manager and Capture Manager objects.